 You worked for the majors, including as head of Paramount, and now you’re an independent producer.
 Which do you prefer?

-Well, after being president of Paramount I became chairman of MGM/UA.
+Well, after being President of Paramount, I became chairman of MGM/UA.
 The early years of Paramount I preferred because they were fabulous years.
-We made wonderful films and I had total control of the entire corporation.
-And so I was able to do what I wanted to do which was a combination of those films and we needed to make them commercially, so that the company would thrive and then do some little films which I consider to be our building for the future.
-Cause I ran it very small, I ran the company very tightly; we didn’t have big operations, I had closed the studio and operated the company out of one little building in Beverly Hills, just so that everybody would know this was not a place you could come to for free lunch; this was serious filmmaking time.
+We made wonderful films, and I had total control of the entire corporation.
+And so I was able to do what I wanted to do, which was a combination of those films, and we needed to make them commercially so that the company would thrive.
+Then also do some little films, which I consider to be our building for the future.
+Cause I ran it very small, I ran the company very tightly.
+We didn’t have big operations; I had closed the studio and operated the company out of one little building in Beverly Hills, just so that everybody would know this was not a place you could come to for free lunch.
+This was serious filmmaking time.
 So that was the best time I ever had.
-I enjoyed being a producer within the studio system cause I was a producer at both Paramount and Fox at the same time, I liked that very much.
+I enjoyed being a producer within the studio system cause I was a producer at both Paramount and Fox at the same time.
+I liked that very much.
 Independent production is very difficult.
 It’s maybe the most difficult thing anybody could do because you’re constantly fighting the fact that you don’t have the money available.
 And so you’re using all of your wit, all of your experience, all of your background, everything you can accumulate to get people to do things for you—a fraction of what it would take if they were doing it for a studio.
 And so you got to have very strong material, and you got to have a huge commitment to the process of filmmaking.
 Independent filmmaking is filmmaking; major studio productions aren’t necessarily filmmaking.
 But it’s rewarding when it happens.

-When accepting his Oscar for “Leaving Las Vegas” , made on a tight burdget, Nicolas Cage was very enthusiastic about independent films, as a counterbalance to the big-budget films.
+When accepting his Oscar for “Leaving Las Vegas” , made on a tight budget, Nicolas Cage was very enthusiastic about independent films as a counterbalance to the big-budget films.
 Do you agree with that?